 The last step is to right click on "New Group (Custom)", and select "Rename".
 In our case, we called it "Navigation".

 Now back to the left hand side of the dialog.

-In “Choose commands from” drop-down menu, select “All Commands”.
+In the “Choose commands from” drop-down menu, select “All Commands”.

-From the list of commands find “Back” and click “Add” (This has been added in our illustration above)
+From the list of commands find “Back” and click the Add button.
+(This has been added in our illustration above)

 Your "Home" ribbon should now look something like the following.

-You will now find that when you use Ctrl + mouse Click on say one of the items in the able of Contents, you will not only be taken to the selected Topic, but the "Back" arrow will become green.
+You will now find that when you use Ctrl + mouse-click on, say, one of the items in the Table of Contents, you will not only be taken to the selected Topic, but the "Back" arrow will become green (to bring you back).